-- Hybrid: Teach students environmental education programs virtually and/or on site using a variety of online and technology tools.
-Teach students environmental education programs using the natural and agricultural surroundings, either at the Hard Bargain Farm or in national parks for both our programs.
-On site and virtual delivery TBD by local public school regulations and state guidelines.
+- Teach students environmental education programs using the natural and agricultural surroundings, either at the Hard Bargain Farm or in national parks through the Bridging The Watershed Program.
+On-site or virtual delivery determined by local public school regulations and state guidelines.

-- On site: Maintains inventory of equipment and supplies, keeping them organized and in good working order.
+- Maintain inventory of equipment and supplies, keeping them organized and in good working order.

 - Perform data entry of education program surveys.